ValOnCloud404/ValOnCloud404/README.md

 Beauty taught me how to understand people, create memorable experiences, solve problems quickly, and help others feel confident.

-Then I discovered cloud computing.
+Then I discovered cloud computing.....

 Somewhere between my first Azure lab, my first PowerShell script, and my first *“wait... that actually worked?”* moment, I realized the future of beauty is not just products.
 It is **AI, personalization, automation, data, and secure digital experiences.**